CoFH/cofh.github.io/_world_examples/feature-types/sequential/sequential.md

     title: Lots of lava lakes dotted about the surface each with their own obsidian spike.
 ---

-We'll spawn a sequence of two items in the same position: lava lakes and spikes.
+We'll spawn a sequence of two items in the same position:

+* a lava lake
+* a spike

 The final result is lava lakes with obsidian spikes protruding from them.